 WASHINGTON—Today, Congressman Chip Roy (TX-21) introduced the Protecting Life on College Campus Act of 2021 with Rep. Mary Miller (IL-15) as the House co-lead and Sen. Steve Daines (R-MT), the Founder and Chairman of the Senate Pro-Life Caucus, introducing the legislation in the Senate.

 WASHINGTON—On Thursday, Rep. Chip Roy (TX-21), along with his friend and colleague Rep. Thomas Massie (KY-04) continued to demand answers from the Biden administration on allegations of politicized mistreatment of January 6 defendants, following months of silence from the Department of Justice.

-WASHINGTON— Rep. Chip Roy (TX-21) issued the following statement Wednesday in response to news of President Biden’s intention to withdraw all American forces from Afghanistan:
+WASHINGTON—On Monday, Rep. Chip Roy (TX-21) issued the following statement in response to abortion activists’ attempt to block the Texas Heartbeat Bill:

 WASHINGTON— On June 25, Rep. Roy led a letter to IRS Commissioner Charles Rettig expressing concerns regarding the IRS’s denial of tax-exempt status of Christians Engaged.
 Today, in response to the news that the IRS has reversed its decision and granted the Christian nonprofit tax-exempt status, Rep. Roy (TX-21) issued the statement below: